 Major Microbial Groups In Soils

 Bacteria (bacterium) – Bacteria are unicellular, prokaryotic microscopic cells.
-The bacteria are the smallest and the most numerous of the organisms in soil.
+The bacteria are the smallest and the most numerous of the organisms in the soil.
 There are more than 400 named genera and an estimated 104 species.
 Species still unknown quite likely outnumber those already known.
 There are anywhere from 100 million to one billion bacteria in just a teaspoon of moist, fertile soil.

-Actinomycetes (specialized bacteria)- unicellular to filamentous, prokaryotic organism.They are often believed to be the missing evolutionary link between bacteria and fungi, but they have many more characteristics in common with bacteria than they do fungi.
+Actinomycetes (specialized bacteria)- unicellular to filamentous, prokaryotic organisms.They are often believed to be the missing evolutionary link between bacteria and fungi, but they have many more characteristics in common with bacteria than they do fungi.

 Fungi – Fungi are mostly filamentous, eukaryotic.
 They group themselves into fibrous strings called hyphae.
-The hyphae form groups called mycelium which are less than 0.8mm wide but can get as long as several metres.
+The hyphae form groups called mycelium which are less than 0.8mm wide but can get as long as several meters.